ivanczar/marketplace-scraper/README.md

 docker compose up -d
 ```

-The volume mapping in the docker compose allows modifying the list of keywords without having to rebuild the image.
+The volume mapping in the docker compose file allows for modifying the list of keywords without having to rebuild the image.